snydernb1/plantsy/wiki-docs/features.md

-# MVP Feature List
+# Feature List

-Plantsy is a plant themed clone of etsy
+Plantsy is a plant themed clone of Etsy

 ### 1. Sign Up, Login, Log Out and Demo Login